Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Things stay on the good side of incredible with numbers like “Where Have You Been“, the bluesy stomp of “Blood Red Moon“, and the explosive “The Devil’s Fool“.
-Then there are the over-the-top instant classics like “Mammoth“, a high energy, fast-driven, and forward moving rocker.
+Then there are the over-the-top instant classics like “Mammoth“, a high-energy, fast-driven, and forward-moving rocker.

-“Van Plan” also has a psyche-rock feel to it, although it’s a bit broken up by the energized choruses.
-Simone casts an enthralling vocal spell as the heady, jammy nature of the verses pull us right along for the ride.
+As for the psychedelic side of things, the hallucinatory undercurrents of “Apollo” are powerful.
+A slow-writhing song with a sedate, molasses-like presence about it, one of the best songs The Doors never wrote.
+“Van Plan” also has a psych-rock feel to it, although it’s a bit broken up by the energized choruses.
+Simone casts an enthralling vocal spell as the heady, jammy nature of the verses pulls us right along for the ride.

 Then there’s the high point of ethereal, otherworldly content, the album-closing title track, “Spellbound“.
-A real mind-opening composition, raw, liberating and empowering to ones’ imagination, the possibilities are endless.
+A real mind-opening composition, raw, liberating, and empowering to ones’ imagination, the possibilities are endless.

-Drive By Wire capture the very essence of audio enchantment within every moment of “Spellbound“, a moving, transformative record.
+Drive By Wire captures the very essence of audio enchantment within every moment of “Spellbound“, a moving, transformative record.
 Subject yourself to its magic via the Bandcamp embed streaming above or purchase the album at the links below.